yeagy/bss/README.md

 # dorm -- dumb object relational mapper
 ##### Joinless ORM.
-This library can automatically do single table/object CRUD operations.
+This library can automagically do single table/object CRUD operations.
 For more *exotic* things like joins, this library can generate SQL that can then be handed edited and combined with enhanced JDBC wrappers for explicit control.
 Dorm is a complement to, and not replacement of, JDBC.

 I was inspired to write this library because I hate Hibernate, but I also hate writing boilerplate JDBC.
-My opinion is that Hibernate is an overly complex piece of a software where the productivity benefits are outweighed by maintenance problems.
+My opinion is that Hibernate is a bloated piece of software where the productivity benefits are not worth the various trade-offs.
 My opinion is also that writing JDBC is time consuming, and the most mundane can largely be metaprogrammed by convention.

 #### Dependencies
  * Java 8